 I had done as much research as possible before I met with the doctor.
 What I knew was that the procedure typically uses the appendix or colon to make a stoma.4,5 I took my 101 questions with me to the appointment.
 Dr. Shenot patiently answered them all.

-Below are a few of the questions I asked:
+Below are a few of the questions I asked about the Mitrofanoff procedure:

 - Where is the stoma placed?
 Typically the stoma is placed near the lower abdomen in a location that is easy to see and perform catheterization; sometimes it is placed in the bellybutton.5,6